 Most Cloud Code settings, such as enabling cluster resource completion, opting for YAML formatting and validation, and customizing your Kubeconfig path, can be configured using the Settings menu.

 Specifying preferences using VS Code Settings

-VS Code Settings is accessible through the Manage menu ( > Settings).
-Configuring preferences this way comes in handy when you'd like to override the defaults Cloud Code saved when you were first prompted for preferences.
+Configuring preferences this way lets you change the defaults that Cloud Code saved when you were first prompted for preferences.

 You can use VS Code settings to toggle your preferences around YAML formatting and completion, explorer visibility, telemetry collection, and other Cloud Code options.
 You can also use it to define an alternative kubeconfig file path, determine a preferred style of prose wrapping, and define criteria for YAML file matching.

 Working with additional kubeconfig files

 By default, Cloud Code uses the default kubeconfig file (located under the '$HOME/.kube' directory) for retrieving Kubernetes resources and running commands.

 Importing a new kubeconfig

-To import an alternate kubeconfig file into Cloud Code, follow these steps:
+To import an alternative kubeconfig file into Cloud Code, follow these steps:

 - Navigate to the Kubernetes Explorer .

 - Hover over the default config name.

 - Select the kubeconfig that you want to import from the file explorer.
 This switches the active kubeconfig file that Cloud Code uses to the one you just imported.

 Tip: If you've imported multiple kubeconfigs, you can easily switch between them by clicking the Switch kubeconfig button and then selecting the kubeconfig you'd like to switch to.